Finger-Prick test could spot deadly surgical leaks days earlier

 Summary

-This study is testing whether a quick finger-prick blood test (CRP point-of-care testing) can predict a serious complication called anastomotic leak after planned colorectal surgery.
-The researchers will track CRP levels in 500 adults from day 1 to day 5 after surgery to see if changes in these levels can warn doctors early.
-The goal is to catch leaks sooner, reduce the need for repeated blood draws, and help patients recover faster.
+This study tests whether a quick, finger-prick blood test for C-reactive protein (CRP) can predict a serious complication called anastomotic leak after planned colorectal surgery.
+The goal is to catch leaks earlier, reduce the need for repeated blood draws, and help patients recover faster.
+About 500 adults having non-emergency colorectal surgery will participate.

 Disclaimer Read more